Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 This package provides you with the architecture game framework that helping you to develop your project following the best practices (like Clean Architecture and Uber Ribs).

 # Reference
-This framework contains the classes defining the architecture of your game.

 ## Framework
 - **IDependencyContainer** -
 This interface allows you to resolve your dependencies.